Self-hosted Agent Configuration

 context_budget |

-int | auto from model | Maximum tokens of conversation history kept in each prompt (input cap) |
+Maximum tokens of conversation history kept in each prompt (input cap); use 0 for model-sized auto |

 auto_approve |